axant/tgapp-calendarevents/README.rst

 Utils
 -----

-inside ``calendarvents.lib.utils`` you can find a bunch of utils to create, manage, view events and calendar:
+inside ``calendarvents.lib.utils`` you can find a bunch of utils to view and manage events and calendar:

 * **create_calendar(name, events_type)** - create a new calendar, events_type should be a string
 * **get_calendar(calendar_id)** - retrieve the ``calendar`` for the given ``calendar_id``